 Also known as Thikse Gompa, this grand monastery is the largest in central Ladakh and sits at the top of a small hill, overlooking the entire valley around it.
-It is located at a distance of only about 17 kilometers from Leh and offers some of the best views you can get during your trip.
+It is located at a distance of only about 19 kilometers from Leh and offers some of the best views you can get during your trip.

 About Thiksey Monastery

-Located on a hill slope, it was built as a fort monastery in the early 15th century and the current structure is a grand 12 stories high building painted in red, ochre and white.
+Located on a hill slope, it was built as a fort monastery in the early 15th century and the current structure is a grand 12 stories high building painted in red, ochre, and white.

-While other monasteries in Ladakh too have such large statues, the one in Thiksey Gompa is the largest.
+While other monasteries in Ladakh also have such large statues, the one in Thiksey Gompa is the largest.
 It was built to commemorate the visit of the 14th Dalai Lama in 1970 and took four years to complete.

 The monastery is home to a total of 60 lamas and also has an attached nunnery that houses 26 nuns.
 Its architecture bears resemblance to Potala Palace in Lhasa, Tibet, the former official seat of the Dalai Lamas.
 Due to this, the monastery is also referred to as ‘Mini Potala’.

-The main point of interest is the Grand Buddha statue made by clay and copper and painted in gold.
+The main point of interest is the Grand Buddha statue made of clay and copper and painted in gold.
 It is a 15 meters high statue that took 4 years to complete and was built to commemorate the visit of the 14th Dalai Lama to this monastery in 1970.
 It is the largest such statue in all of Ladakh and is really a sight to behold.

-The assembly hall has a set for the Dalai Lama at the center, the head lama to the right and a picture of a deity on the left.
+The assembly hall has a set for the Dalai Lama at the center, the head lama to the right, and a picture of a deity on the left.
 There are several murals of the Tibetan calendar with the Bhavacakra (Wheel of Life) depicted on the walls.

 Temples on the Top Floor

 You will then move further up to the top floor and visit the Lamokhang temple.
-Please note that women are not allowed at the top floor which also has the official residence of the head lama.
+Please note that women are not allowed on the top floor which also has the official residence of the head lama.